frederikhandberg0709/chat-server/README.md

 ## Functional Requirements

+The functional requirements listed below define the core features the chat application should support.

 1. As a user, I want to be able to create an account, so that I can send and receive messages.

 2. As a user, I want to be able to receive messages in real-time, so that I don’t miss any messages or need to reload the page.